 In a January 2023 interview, threat actors behind TargetCompany said that they choose only a small percentage of their victims to publish on their leak site.
 They also limit the amount of leaked data to what they deem particularly interesting and claim to have no intention of publishing everything.

 While the group said that it remains small and closed, the actors behind it mentioned that they are “open to suggestions.”
-Interestingly, a new member of the cybercrime forum RAMP under the name “Mallx” was observed recruiting affiliates for the Mallox ransomware-as-a-service (RaaS) affiliate program.
+Interestingly, a new member of the cybercrime forum RAMP under the name “Mallx” was observed recruiting affiliates for the Mallox ransomware-as-a-service (RaaS) affiliate programme.

 Our investigations also revealed that the ransomware might have connections with other groups such as the BlueSky ransomware, as well as the threat actors who perform brute-force attacks on MS SQL Servers.
 TargetCompany shares similarities with these groups in terms of threat actor profiles, targets, deployed remote control, and encryption algorithm.
-We discuss other possible affiliations, as well as victim profiles and behaviors in our Spotlight feature on the ransomware group.
+We discuss other possible affiliations, as well as victim profiles and behaviours in our Spotlight feature on the ransomware group.

 The TargetCompany ransomware is making bolder ventures beyond its tried-and-tested techniques by joining the bandwagon of OneNote phishing campaigns, which allows it to cast a wider net for increased profitability.
-Within just two years of activity, the threat actors behind the ransomware are proving their hunger for prolificacy, expanding their business model with a RaaS affiliate program and maintaining several platforms to announce victims and expose stolen data.
+Within just two years of activity, the threat actors behind the ransomware are proving their hunger for prolificacy, expanding their business model with a RaaS affiliate programme and maintaining several platforms to announce victims and expose stolen data.

 We can expect TargetCompany to make even bigger moves in the future, especially since the threat actors behind it have admitted that they created TargetCompany to move away from the restrictions and inflexibility of their previous groups.
-Now unhindered, the gang will naturally try to maximize profits from its victims.
+Now unhindered, the gang will naturally try to maximise profits from its victims.